 - Have a seasonal declutter.
 Have a look around your house and get rid of anything you no longer love or no longer serves a purpose.
 Don't put any summer clothes away you wouldn't LOVE to see again next year.
-Thank them and donate.
+Donate.
 As you get out the Autumn/winter clothes and blankets, discard anything you no longer love.
 Deal with the paperwork pile.

 - Prepare your home for Autumn and winter.
 Get the chimney swept and the logs ordered, freshen blankets, jumpers and coats on the washing line, stock up on candles, check the seals on the windows and the boiler.
 Display seasonal treasures like pretty leaves as they change.
 Store or donate any seasonal fabrics or decorations etc. Get cosy blankets and sheepskins ready.